-We offer a prize of £1 1s., and a second prize of 10s.
-6d. to the student who writes the best essay on GREEK ARCHITECTURE Undoubtedly the style most in vogue at present for public buildings is "Neo-Greek."
+Undoubtedly the style most in vogue at present for public buildings is "Neo-Greek."
 Before students can design satisfactorily in this style, or indeed, even understand the elementary principles of suitable construction and ornament, it is necessary that they should have a thorough knowledge of the architecture of ancient Greece.
 It is, therefore, hoped that this competition will be of practical use and benefit to students.

 CONDITIONS OF THE COMPETITION.

-1. The essay is limited to 2000 words.
+The essay is limited to 2000 words.

 2. It is to be illustrated by ten (10) small pen and ink sketches.
-All such sketches to be on one sheet of drawing paper not larger than demy size (20 inches by 151⁄2 inches).
-3. For subject matter, literary style, and sketching equal possible marks will be allotted Mr. Leslie D. Combs, A.R.I.B.A., of Dunedin, has kindly consented to adjudicate in this competition.
+All such sketches to be on one sheet of drawing paper not larger than demy size (20 inches by 15) menes).

+anches).

+3. For subject matter, literary style, and sketching equal possible marks will be allotted.

+Mr. Leslie D. Combs, A.R.I.B.A., of Dunedin, has kindly consented to adjudicate in this competition.
 Essays must be sent in to "Progress" office by August 21st, marked "Essay, Competition."
 Winning essay will be published.

-Our 26th Competition for Architectural Students FOR ADDITIONS AND ALTERATIONS.
+Our 26th Competition for Architectural Students

+FOR ADDITIONS AND ALTERATIONS.

-We offer a prize of £1 1s., and a second prize of 10s. for the best two solutions of the following problem:-Competitors are to suppose a client to have purchased a cottage in a town on a corner section, drawings of which appear on page 1165 of this issue.
-The purchaser has consulted an architect who advises him that the heuse is well built, is worthy of considerable expenditure of money for its size, and that it can be converted into an up-to-date bungalow.
+We offer a prize of ± 1 ls., and a second prize of 10s.
+6d. for the best two solutions of the following problem:- Competitors are to suppose a client to have purchased a cottage in a town on a corner section, drawings of which appear on page 1165 of this issue.
+The purchaser has consulted an architect who advises him that the house is well built, is worthy of considerable expenditure of money for its size, and that it can be converted into an up-to-date bungalow.

 Competitors must turn over in their minds what can be done to make the house a thing of beauty, and improve the planning arrangements to give two additional rooms.
 A large and comfortable living-room is required, which must be a good feature.
-Students may use their which higher be a good reasure.
-Statements may use blick own judgment as to how additions can be effected.
+Students may use their own judgment as to how additions can be effected.

 The roof is now covered with iron (in good enough condition to be left), but other roofing may be suggested by competitors if they think same can be used without causing the work to be too extravagant in price.
 Outbuildings to be enlarged to take a motor.
-Provide for drainage to connect with sewer in North Street. drainage to connect with sewer in North Street.
+Provide for drainage to connect with sewer in North Street.

 The doors are of stock four-panel type 6ft.
 10in. by 2ft.
 10in., with 5in. stock moulded architraves; 6in. moulded skirting, etc., throughout.
-Ceilings of two front rooms are 12in. by \(\frac{1}{2}\)in., covered with moulded battens-balance 4in. by 1in.
-P.T.G.V., with 4in. by 1in. margins and 1\(\frac{1}{2}\)in. mould of satisfactory design.
+Ceilings of two front rooms are 12in. by 1in., covered with moulded battens-balance 4in. by 1in.
+P.T.G.V., with 4in. by 1in. margins and 13in. mould of satisfactory design.
 Grate, old-fashioned style, cement hearth; kitchen range satisfactory.
-Client wishes repainting and papering throughout.
+Client wishes repainting and papering throughout Client wishes repainting and papering throughout.
 There are friezes in two front rooms.
-(Continued on p 1165)